May in global missions history: It happened today!

 Edmonton would limited, he also sent telegrams to friends and family.

-- May 26, 604 -- Augustine, missionary to England, dies.
+- May 26, 604 -- Augustine, missionary to England, died.
 Augustine was a Roman who headed

 up Saint Andrew's monastery on the Coelian Hill in Rome.
 In 596, he was sent with 30-40 of his